myobie/nathanherald.com/content/posts/reminded-of-the-past/index.md

 In Berlin I am confronted with reminders of the city’s every single day.
 Every time I walk outside I see a memorial or reminder of dreadful things, it’s normal, these reminders are ever present.

-Earlier this year I was walking around, admiring some wonderful murals, when I learned about something I didn’t know before.
+Earlier this year I was walking around, admiring some wonderful murals…

 {{<row-of-photos>}}